pu2clr/QN8066/examples/03_TX_LCD_16x2_AND_20x4/README.md

 | --------------------------| --------------------------|---------------|

-### LGT8F328 with encoder and DS1302 RTC schematic
+### Arduino Nano or LGT8F328 with encoder and DS1302 RTC schematic

 The following schematic presents a version of the controller with the LGT8F328 microcontroller integrated with an LCD, a Rotary Encoder, and a real-time clock based on the DS1302.